-Tests and/or quizzes may be given throughout the course.
+Short quizzes will be given throughout the course.
 Unannounced quizzes may be given at the discretion of the instructor.
 Other tests and examinations will be scheduled as needed.
 Testing will cover content areas of reading assignments as well as class presentations and demonstrations.